Vote for Experience & Results

 WHO WE ARE

 In 2019, we became the first female Democrats elected to the Borough Council.
-Prior to that we served for years as volunteers with school, church, scouts, sports and other organization in the community.
+Prior to that we served for years as volunteers with school, church, scouts, sports and other organizations in the community.

 We are both moms who chose to live and raise our children in Morris Plains while building careers in corporate communications - Joan as a leader in a multinational consumer healthcare company, and Nancy as a self-employed consultant.